 The Obstetric Anesthesiology Fellowship is accredited by the ACGME for four fellows.
 The Section of Obstetric Anesthesiology in the Department of Anesthesiology at the Northwestern University Feinberg School of Medicine is actively involved in the care of obstetric patients at the Prentice Women’s Hospital of Northwestern Memorial Hospital.
-Located in the heart of downtown Chicago, the Labor & Delivery Unit at Prentice Women’s Hospital is designated a Level 3, high-risk obstetrical unit.
-The physical facility is 7 years old and contains state-of-the-art facilities for providing care to obstetric patients and their babies.
+Located in the heart of downtown Chicago, the Labor & Delivery Unit at Prentice Women’s Hospital is designated a Level IV Regional Perinatal Healthcare Center.
+The physical facility contains state-of-the-art facilities for providing care to obstetric patients and their babies.

 The Fellowship in Obstetric Anesthesiology at Northwestern University Feinberg School of Medicine is a 12-month program that commences on July 1.
 There are four available fellow positions.

 The Section of Obstetric Anesthesiology in the Department of Anesthesiology has primary clinical responsibilities on the Labor & Delivery Unit.
 Faculty members in the Department of Anesthesiology, whose primary subspecialty interest is Obstetric Anesthesiology, are dedicated to providing a well-rounded educational experience for anesthesiologists interested in a career in obstetric anesthesiology.
-The OB Anesthesiology Fellows are expected to gain experience in advanced clinical care, including the care of healthy and high-risk parturients, and the care of pregnant women undergoing nonobstetric surgery (7 months total clinical rotation).
-In addition, they will help manage the clinical service and are expected to learn and contribute to both formal and hands-on teaching of anesthesia residents and medical students.
+The OB Anesthesiology Fellows are expected to gain experience in advanced clinical care, including the care of healthy and high-risk parturients and pregnant women undergoing nonobstetric surgery (7 months total clinical rotation).
+Fellows are also required to participate in the management of patients scheduled for fetal surgery procedures.

 The modern anesthetic management of parturients requires an in-depth knowledge of not only anesthesiology, but also knowledge of obstetrics and the issues facing physicians involved in the care of high risk parturients..